 The contribution and income limits described above apply to contributions.
 When you convert a traditional IRA to a Roth IRA that is not considered a contribution - so Roth conversion amounts are not subject to the limits above.
 It used to be that if your income was over $100,000, you could not convert IRA money to a Roth, but that tax law changed, and that income limit was removed in 2010.
 You can convert IRA money to a Roth at any time, and there is no maximum limit on the amount you can convert.

 Roth IRAs vs. Designated Roth Accounts

 A Roth IRA is different than a Roth 401(k).
 Roth 401(k)s are referred to as designated Roth accounts and the income limits described above do not apply to Roth 401(k) contributions.
 Roth 401(k) contribution limits are the same as regular 401(k) contribution limits.
 If your employer offers a 401(k) account, you can check with the plan administrator to see if the plan allows for Roth contributions.
 Note that you can contribute to both a Roth 401(k) and a regular 401(k) but you can not exceed the annual contribution limits between the two.
 This limit is $19,500 for 2021 ($26,000 if age 50 or over).

 Traditional IRA or Roth IRA

 Not sure whether to make a regular IRA contribution or a Roth IRA contribution?
 The Traditional IRA may offer a tax deduction for the amount contributed, whereas the Roth does not.
 However, when you withdraw money from a Traditional IRA, you will pay taxes, whereas qualified distributions from a Roth are tax-free.

 Can My Roth IRA Double as My Emergency Fund?

-You can always withdraw your contribution amounts from a Roth and you pay no taxes or penalties when you do this.
-This means a Roth IRA could do double duty as your emergency fund.
+You can always withdraw your contribution amounts from a Roth, and you pay no taxes or penalties when you do this.
+It means a Roth IRA could do double duty as your emergency fund.

 Contribution Amounts and Income Limits Are Indexed to Inflation

 The amount you can contribute, and the income limits, are both indexed to inflation, which means the higher the inflation rate, the more likely you are to see limits go up.
 The contribution limits go up in $500 increments.
 The income limitations go up in $1,000 increments.
 Historical limits are listed in the table below.